 Please click below to see what our faculty and students are doing.

 It is with great sadness that I pass along the news that our former colleague Janet TeBrake died on December 26 peacefully and painlessly.
-There will be a private cremation sometime this week followed over the next several months by a memorial/remembrance service of some sort.
 Janet was a great colleague, a dedicated teacher, and one of the nicest people ever to work in Stevens Hall.
 We will all miss her dearly.